scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-175-177-Four-Roses-Private-Selects-OBSV-v-OESV.md

 date: 2019-12-19 10:02:49
 tags:
 - four roses
-- obsk
-- oesk
-- single barrel
-- private select
-- 7
+- 2 stars
-- 9
+- 3 stars
-- 9
+- 3 stars
 ---

 This is the third yeast strain tasting in my Four Roses series with a blind tasting of the V yeast strain.
 I have 3 picks ranging from 9 to 10 years and from 103 to 117 proof.
 Only 1 bottle is from Texas again with the other coming from Kentucky and the sample from Chicago.
 V is the most common yeast strain and is the yeast they use for their Single Barrel.
 I had a bottle of the single barrel and pick of the single barrel(not a Private Select) but I will be saving those alongside with the Moonshine pick for a larger OBSV tasting later in the series.